-To prevent fatigue failure of a tension-torsion (TT) strap, loss of a main rotor blade (blade), and subsequent loss of control of the helicopter, accomplish the following:
+To prevent fatigue failure of a TT strap, loss of a main rotor blade (blade), and subsequent loss of control of the helicopter, accomplish the following:

-(4) Remove any TT strap from service if the total hours TIS or number of flights and age cannot be determined.
+(i) The total hours TIS or number of flights and age cannot be determined, or

 Information concerning the existence of approved alternative methods of compliance with this AD, if any, may be obtained from the Regulations Group.